chicorycolumn/be-promise-i-made2/README.md

 }
 ```

-5. GET `tracks/:track_title/analysis` get analysis for a song
+### 5. GET analysis for a song

-- This endpoint should take a track title on the url.
+- This endpoint should take a _song title_ in the url as a parametric endpoint
-- This endpoint will entail more steps for your controller to manage, stop and think how many utility functions you may need to use.
+- _HINT: to request a song's analysis of you must know the song's id first_

 ```js
 {